Chrinkus/Tub-O-Script/EJS/Chapter7/notes.md

     - when called it returns an action
         - an action is an object with a type property
             - ie: 'move'

+**Abort notes**
+- typing out the example by hand and reading along with chapter is much more effective